-- Key and can link stories together. - Ex: Temptation resulting in tragedy: see, desire, take - 1) Adam and Eve see, desire and take the fruit from the tree of knowledge - 2) Abraham and Sarah see the Egyptian slave, take her and do what is good in their eyes - 3) Aaron at Mt Sinai sees the gold and takes it to make the golden calf. - 4) Achan sees the gold of the Canaanites and desires it and takes it. - 5) Israelites, see Saul and take him as their king - 6) David sees Bathsheba, desires her and takes her - CONTRAST: Jesus sees, then says not my will but your will be done. - out of - 1) God separates from water, making a place for humans to - 2) God rescues Noah's family the flood (chaos) to a mountain where they could - 3) Israel left the land of slavery through the (chaotic) sea into freedom and - 4) Israel crossed the waters of the Jordan River into the land of milk and honey - 5) Isaiah hoped for a new with a new into a new (nations are the chaotic waters) - CONTRAST: Jesus goes into Jordan River and back out again (baptism) and God announces Jesus is God's son who will lead us out of our chaos and violence and into new creation by going through death himself.
+- Key words and images can link stories together. - Ex: Temptation resulting in tragedy: see, desire, take - 1) Adam and Eve see, desire and take the fruit from the tree of knowledge - 2) Abraham and Sarah see the Egyptian slave, take her and do what is good in their eyes - 3) Aaron at Mt Sinai sees the gold and takes it to make the golden calf. - 4) Achan sees the gold of the Canaanites and desires it and takes it. - 5) Israelites, see Saul and take him as their king - 6) David sees Bathsheba, desires her and takes her - CONTRAST: Jesus sees, then says not my will but your will be done. - Creation out of chaos - 1) God separates land from water, making a place for humans to flourish - 2) God rescues Noah's family the flood (chaos) to a mountain where they could flourish - 3) Israel left the land of slavery through the (chaotic) sea into freedom and flourishing - 4) Israel crossed the waters of the Jordan River into the land of milk and honey - 5) Isaiah hoped for a new exodus with a new king into a new creation (nations are the chaotic waters) - CONTRAST: Jesus goes into Jordan River and back out again (baptism) and God announces Jesus is God's son who will lead us out of our chaos and violence and into new creation by going through death himself.